eclipse-edc/MinimumViableDataspace/README.md

 ### 10. No issuance

 All credentials are pre-generated manually because the issuance flow is not implemented yet.
+Credentials are put into the stores by an extension called `IdentityHubExtension.java` and are **different** for local deployments and Kubernetes deployments.